Keyboard shortcuts

 • cache (String) – Override the cache file path used for the FFMS2 index.

 • vfr (String, default: implicit CFR normalization) – Select VFR handling; only "normalize" is accepted explicitly.
+Detection compares source timestamps against the reported or explicit CFR schedule with tolerance for container timestamp rounding.

 • track (Int) – Select a specific zero-based video track; when omitted, PixelFlow uses the first indexed video track.